 How Can I Buy Medical Marijuana in Washington?

 There are marijuana dispensaries across the state of Washington.
 Although many were specialized to cultivate, manufacture, and sell to either medical or recreational customers, a number of medical-only dispensaries were forced to close after the passing of the Cannabis Patient Protection Act.
-To meet demand, however, recreational dispensaries often provide medical marijuana to patients with valid medical cards.
+To meet demand, however, recreational dispensaries often provide medical marijuana to medical consumers with valid medical cards.

 What Else Should I Know?